gridgain-solutions/ignite-in-k8s/benchmark/README.md

 # benchmark
 Temporary Disclaimer:  This branch is complete in content, but is not yet in a clonable state.
 The instructions herein are not yet fully accurate, and perhaps should be converted into a Docker container version.
+Plus the current rendered display is eating line feeds?

 The intended result is 5 servers: 3 server nodes, 1 client/shim node, and 1 benchmark node.

 The 3 server nodes and the 1 client node should contain in $HOME (1) At most two startup scripts from the env folder should be copied to the $HOME folder for each of the 3 server nodes and the 1 client node.